Snegovikufa/ProjectBuild/README.md

           { "keys": ["shift+f10"], "command" : "project_build"}
         ]

- * Create your own Build System "Tools"->"Build System"->"New Build System" like this:
+ * Create your own Build System "Tools"->"Build System"->"New Build System", for example with Ant using - "AntBuildSystem", like this:

         {
             "cmd": ["ant.bat"],
             "working_dir": "${project_path}",